go-addrs/addrs/README.md

-Beyond that, since this package creates an all new IP address type, it tries to learn from other examples such as [inet.af/netaddr] to make a type that is opaque, immutable, comparable, small, allocation free, usable as a map key, and is as interoperable as possible.
+Beyond that, since this package creates an all new IP address type, it tries to learn from other examples such as [inet.af/netaddr] to make a type that is opaque, immutable, comparable, small, allocation free, usable as a table key, and is as interoperable as possible.

 // TODO address ipv6 scopes
 // TODO address situations that need to return either IPv4 or IPv6 such as a DNS resolver.

-## IP Maps
+## IP Tables

-This is a data structure that maps IP addresses to arbitrary `interface{}` values.
-It supports the constant-time basic map operations: insert, get, and remove.
+This is a data structure that tables IP addresses to arbitrary `interface{}` values.
+It supports the constant-time basic table operations: insert, get, and remove.
 It also supports O(n) iteration over all prefix/value pairs in lexigraphical order of prefixes.

-When a map is created, you choose whether the prefixes will be IPv4 (4-byte representation only) or IPv6 (16-byte) addresses.
-The two families cannot be mixed in the same map instance.
+When a table is created, you choose whether the prefixes will be IPv4 (4-byte representation only) or IPv6 (16-byte) addresses.
+The two families cannot be mixed in the same table instance.
 This is consistent with this library's stance on not conflating IPv4 with 16-byte IPv4 in IPv6 representation.

 Since this data structure was specifically designed to use IP addresses as keys,